ericodle/GINSA/README.md

 When GINSA completes its run, your project folder will contain unique sub-folders for each occurrence as well as several output files. <br />

-Below is a description of each output file using the example search taxon term "Lecudina longissima".
+Below is a description of each output file using the example "Lecudina longissima".

 - [ ] sifting_results.png